Coronavirus Outbreak Latest Information

 Rabies

 Rabies is prevalent in Bali and can be contracted through being bitten by an infected animal or if an animal’s saliva gets directly into your eyes, nose, mouth, or broken skin.
 Our tip is to get vaccinated before your trip if you plan to spend a lot of time outdoors or around animals.
+Don't pet stray animals if you can help it.

 First Aid